Take one family. Add a dash of hope and a heaping handful of love, and you've got a recipe for pure musical joy.

 Directed by Eric Ruffin

 Hailed by D.C.
 Metro Theatre Arts as "electrifying. awakening. ...exquisitely bold and utterly holy", this touring production, workshopped at The Kennedy Center, illuminates the Civil Rights Movement for new audiences.
 (PHOTO: Quentin Cox)

 This new musical (in development) explores the stories of Annie Devine, Fannie Lou Hamer & Victoria Jackson Gray, undersung champions of the Civil Rights Movement.

-Nolan is grateful for the following developmental opportunities that have aided him in giving life to his theatrical works: his Kennedy Center Social Practice Residency (2019 to present); the Kennedy Center's local theatre residency (December 2022); AKA NYC's 500 Hours Initiative (2021); the 44th Humana Festival of New American Plays, Actors Theatre of Louisville, KY (2020); the March On Washington Film Festival (2019); the Cleveland Play House New Ground Theatre Festival (2017, 2018); and the 53rd Grand Boulé (2015).
+Nolan is grateful for the following developmental opportunities that have aided him in giving life to his theatrical works: his Kennedy Center Social Practice Residency (2019 to present); the Dr. Phillips Center for the Performing Arts, Orlando, FL (May 2023); the Kennedy Center's local theatre residency (December 2022); AKA NYC's 500 Hours Initiative (2021); the 44th Humana Festival of New American Plays, Actors Theatre of Louisville, KY (2020); the March On Washington Film Festival (2019); the Cleveland Play House New Ground Theatre Festival (2017, 2018); and the 53rd Grand Boulé (2015).